 If you’re travelling to Thailand for tourism with a regular Canadian passport, you can obtain a 30-day visa upon arrival.

 If you obtain a multiple-entry tourist visa, you can stay for up to 60 days.
 The visa is valid for 6 months and must be obtained before travelling.

 If you wish to stay longer than 60 days or work or study in Thailand, you must obtain the appropriate visa from a Thai embassy or consulate.
 Local authorities are actively monitoring and enforcing compliance with visa regulations.

 Those applying for non-immigrant visas of category "O-A" need to show proof of a valid health insurance meeting specific criteria.

 Guidelines Non-Immigrant Visa (O-A) - Thai General Insurance Association

-A passport that has been altered or that contains counterfeit visas and entry/exit stamps is technically invalid.
+A passport that has been altered or that contains counterfeit visas, and entry/exit stamps is deemed invalid.
 Offenders can expect jail sentences, fines and deportation, and may also be prohibited from entering Thailand in the future.